 Follow us on Facebook, see our direct link at the top of the page.
 You don’t have to have your own Facebook page to view ours.

-We sell Amanda Jane, Sally Stanley and Reid pleater needles.
+We sell genuine Amanda Jane, Sally Stanley and Reid pleater needles.
 These can be mailed to you if required.
-We can also arrange for one of our members pleat your fabric at a cost of $1 per row for a flat piece of $1.50 per row for a bishop.
-Please email us through our contact page.
-We also sell smocking dots and Australian Smocking & Embroidery magazines.
+We can also arrange for one of our members to pleat your fabric at a cost of $1 per row for a flat (insert) piece or $1.50 per row for a bishop.
+We also sell smocking dots and some Australian Smocking & Embroidery magazines.

-We are more than happy to accept donations of fine cotton fabric, embroidery threads, sewing machine threads, smocking pleaters, smocking books or magazines, ribbon, crochet cotton or wool.
+We are more than happy to accept donations of fine cotton fabric, embroidery threads, sewing machine threads, smocking pleaters, smocking books or magazines, ribbon or wool.
 Cash donations are also welcome.
 Each donation helps us continue our much needed charity work.
 Please contact us to arrange pick up by one of our committee members in your area or you can mail to our post office box.